gbmhunter/blog/content/programming/operating-systems/linux/programs/minicom.md

 $ minicom -C MyLogFile.txt
 ```

 minicom describes this option as "open capture file at startup".
-A quick way to clear a log file is by using the command cat /dev/null > MyLogFile.txt.
+A quick way to clear a log file is by using the command `cat /dev/null > MyLogFile.txt`.

 ## Macros